seam/migration/open18_java_ee_6/migration_steps.rst

 with one of the scope annotations mentioned earlier and also with ``@Named`` so they can be used in EL.

+.. sidebar:: WARNING

-.. note: It is best not to directly use JPA entities created by CDI, unless they are created by a producer.
+  It is best not to directly use JPA entities created by CDI, unless they are created by a producer.
 If CDI manages the life cycle of an entity, JPA functionality is lost and the entire object will have to be cloned into a new object to be persisted.